77Vincent/scaffold.css/README.md

 # Scaffold.css
-An all in one, very basic but useful CSS for scaffolding morden websites for modern browsers.
+An all in one normalizing CSS for scaffolding morden websites.

 ## Overview
 * Minimal browser normalizations